BERLIN SCIENCE WEEK 2023 JOURNALISM RESEARCH GRANT (DIGITAL AND IN-PERSON): CALL FOR APPLICATIONS

 LIST OF APPLICATION DOCUMENTS

-Cover letter and short research plan (1–1,5 pages long) on your preferred topic, including planned publication date and media contact.
-Those applying for the in-person programme must additionally include an article pitch (1–1,5 pages) connected to the Berlin Science Week Campus’ topic “Paradigm Shift: Co-Creating a Sustainable Now”.
+- Cover letter and short research plan (1-1,5 pages long) on your preferred topic, including planned publication date and media contact.
+Those applying for the in-person programme must also include an article pitch (1-1,5 pages) connected to the Berlin Science Week Campus topic “Dare to Know: Our Narratives, Our Future”.
 The submission of the pitch is mandatory for the review process of the in-person candidates.

-Contact person: Katharina Mikulcak, Coordinator BSW Fellowship, email@example.com
+Contact person: Katharina Mikulcak, Coordinator Berlin Science Week Fellowship, firstname.lastname@example.org

 For in-person participants travel to Berlin is mandatory.
-The grantees are responsible for organising their trip to Berlin, including travel and accommodation bookings.
-The Berlin Science Week cannot cover any additional travel or accommodation costs.
-Country-specific Covid-19 travel requirements apply, please make sure to inform yourself before planning the trip.
+The grantees are responsible for organising their trip to Berlin, including travel and accommodation bookings and submitting the travel expenses in timely and orderly manner.
+Berlin Science Week cannot cover any additional travel or accommodation costs.
+Country-specific visa and travel requirements apply, please make sure to inform yourself before planning the trip.
+Berlin Science Week cannot act as an inviting organisation for visa application purposes.

-The seventh edition of Berlin Science Week takes place from 1–10 November 2022.
-The science festival will include a diverse programme with over 150 in-person, hybrid and digital formats with topics ranging from multi-perspectives on tackling the current environmental and societal crises, highlighting, and discussing the importance of science engagement, showing recent progress in AI and quantum technologies to raising the question about multilateral and interdisciplinary collaboration in science and beyond.
-The complete festival programme will be published on 29 September at berlinscienceweek.com.
+The eighth edition of Berlin Science Week takes place from 1–10 November 2023.
+The science festival will include a diverse programme with about 200 in-person, hybrid and digital formats with topics ranging from multi-perspectives on tackling the current environmental and societal crises, highlighting, and discussing the importance of science engagement, showing recent progress in AI and quantum technologies to raising the question about multilateral and interdisciplinary collaboration in science and beyond.
+The complete festival programme will be published on 29 September at berlinscienceweek.com

 Please select up to three topics which you would like to cover from the list below: